Cincinnati-Design-LAB/architour/README.md

 - [ ] Way to get back from PageHeader?
 - [ ] Add renovation history to buildings
 - [ ] What to do with additional fields we're not using
+- [ ] Add analytics, including click tracking
+- [ ] Insecure content warning on Netlify.
+I think this is because of the Cloudinary images.

 Phase 2: